-Now’s the perfect time to teach them how to bake, if you can get your hands on the ingredients.
+Now’s the perfect time to teach them how to bake.
 Start with a simple cupcake kit, or get experimental and try your hand at a loaf of bread.

 Steven Skinner, a talented illustrator, has created some joyous, royal-themed colouring-in sketches in partnership with HELLO!, and they're sure to keep kids and adults alike entertained!
 Find them here.

-Introduce your kids to the world of jigsaws.
+Introduce your family to the world of jigsaws.
 Not only will they keep their brains busy, they’ll help you out with the bits you’re stuck on yourself!

 Schmidt Jigsaw, £6.99, Amazon

-A great book will keep them entertained for a while, and is a great way to encourage individual learning.
+A great book will keep your family entertained for a while, and is a great way to encourage individual learning.
 Start with the classics until they find what they love.

 The Beast of Buckingham Palace, £7, Amazon